Removing checkout fields in WooCommerce is one of the fastest ways to simplify your store’s checkout and reduce cart abandonment.

 - 2.2 Option B: Use WooCommerce Checkout Customizer Plugin (Full Control)

-- 2.3 Step 1: Create a store checkout page
+- 2.3 Step 1: Create the store checkout

 - 2.4 Step 2: Open the checkout field editor